learnbyexample/learn_gnused/gnu_sed.md

 ## Executing external commands

 The `e` flag allows to use output of a shell command.
+The external command can be based on the pattern space contents or provided as an argument.
 Quoting from the manual:

 >This command allows one to pipe input from a shell command into pattern space.
-If a substitution was made, the command that is found in pattern space is executed and pattern space is replaced with its output.
-A trailing newline is suppressed; results are undefined if the command to be executed contains a NUL character.
+Without parameters, the e command executes the command that is found in pattern space and replaces the pattern space with the output; a trailing newline is suppressed.

+>If a parameter is specified, instead, the e command interprets it as a command and sends its output to the output stream.
+The command can run across multiple lines, all but the last ending with a back-slash.

+>In both cases, the results are undefined if the command to be executed contains a NUL character.

 First, examples with substitution command.